HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/stops/index.md

 2. Press play in GraphiQL to execute the query.

-### Query stop by id and information about routes that go through it
+### Query stop by ID and information about routes that go through it

 1. Click [this link](https://api.digitransit.fi/graphiql/hsl?query=%7B%0A%20%20stop(id%3A%20%22HSL%3A1140447%22)%20%7B%0A%20%20%20%20name%0A%20%20%20%20lat%0A%20%20%20%20lon%0A%20%20%20%20patterns%20%7B%0A%20%20%20%20%20%20id%0A%20%20%20%20%20%20name%0A%20%20%20%20%20%20route%20%7B%0A%20%20%20%20%20%20%20%20gtfsId%0A%20%20%20%20%20%20%20%20shortName%0A%20%20%20%20%20%20%20%20longName%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20directionId%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D) to run the query below in GraphiQL.